Greetings, readers! I’ve got a treat for you today: I’m focusing on healthier Halloween snacks Recipe for your holiday parties.

 - Roasted Rosemary Cashews

 - Using a mortar and pestle, grind up your rosemary leaves (slightly) to release some of the natural oils.
-In a medium-sized bowl, combine the “pestled” rosemary, salt, and olive oil — allow it to steep in the bowl for at least 30 minutes prior to toasting the cashews.
+In a medium-sized bowl, combine the “pestled” rosemary, salt, and olive oil — allow it to steep in the bowl for at least 30 minutes before toasting the cashews.

 - Stir the toasted cashews in with the rosemary and olive oil.
-The final flavor should be light taste of rosemary with a touch of sea salt.
+The final flavour should be a light taste of rosemary with a touch of sea salt.
 Yum!

 Enjoy these recipes; almost all of your ingredients can be found at Nuts.com!